bluenote-1577/skani/README.md

 See the [Releases](https://github.com/bluenote-1577/skani/releases) page for obtaining specific versions of skani.

-#### Option 3: Conda
+#### Option 3: Conda (conda version: 0.0.1 - source version: 0.1.0)

 ```sh
 conda install -c bioconda skani
 ```

-Note: _I highly recommend options 1 and 2 over using conda right now_. skani is being developed quickly, and bugs are being fixed almost daily.
+Note: _I highly recommend options 1 and 2 over using conda right now_. skani is being developed quickly.
 The conda version will always be outdated.
 I'll remove this message when I feel skani is more stable.

 ## Quick start